Vanshikavemula/FraudShield/README.md

 ---

-## 🛠️ Technologies Used
-🔹 📌 Click on the localhost URL to access the web interface 🔹 👉 The webpage is connected to a trained GMM model using AES encryption for security.
+📌 Click on the localhost URL to access the web interface 👉 The webpage is connected to a trained GMM model using AES encryption for security.

 ## 📈 Future Enhancements

-🔹 🚀 Real-time fraud detection instead of batch processing.
+🚀 Real-time fraud detection instead of batch processing.
-🔹 🚀 User-level fraud alerts via notifications.
+🚀 User-level fraud alerts via notifications.
-🔹 🚀 API Integration for banks for seamless fraud detection.
+🚀 API Integration for banks for seamless fraud detection.
-🔹 🚀 Advanced AI models (LSTMs, Autoencoders) for improved accuracy.
+🚀 Advanced AI models (LSTMs, Autoencoders) for improved accuracy.

 ### 💡 Contributing